pepstock-org/Charba/readme.md

  * implement `filler` plugin options and configuration.
  * add `width` and `height` options to `ChartAreaNode` class
  * add `columnHeights` property to `LegendNode` class.
+ * add `grouped` property to `Datasets` bar options and configuration.
  * implement new animation options and configuration for new engine:
-   * add new animation entities (collection of properties, transitions) and new namespaces where the options must be stored.
+   * add new animation entities (collection of properties, transitions) and new name spaces where the options must be stored.
    * add `delay` property to animation options.
    * add `loop` property to animation options.
    * add `animation` options and configuration to data sets.
    * add `animation` options and configuration to tooltips.
-   * add `setAnimationEnabled` and `isAnimationEnabled` methods to animation containers to configuration, options and datasets.
+   * add `setAnimationEnabled` and `isAnimationEnabled` methods to animation containers to configuration, options and data sets.
  * add `skipNull` property to `BarOptions` configuration.
  * change `circumference` and `rotation` properties on `PieChart` and `DoughnutChart` options in order to set the value in degrees instead of radians.
  * add `cutout` property in the options and configuration classes, for pie and doughnut charts.